Master the ability to coach and mentor your people to exceed their own expectations

 Some suggested roles of a mentor are:

-Building Relationships- Relationships that provide backbone to a good coaching/mentoring relationship are built on trust and mutual cooperation.
+Relationships that provide the backbone to a good coaching/mentoring relationship are built on trust and mutual cooperation.

 These exercises help with a whole variety of issues: